-This article lists some frequently asked questions about end of support for personalized email address in Microsoft 365 and changes to Microsoft cloud storage.
+This article lists some updates and frequently asked questions about changes to Microsoft cloud storage and end of support for personalized email address in Microsoft 365.

 Changes to personalized email addresses in Outlook.com